jrihon/Ducque/README.md

 `$ pip install scipy` | `$ conda install -c scipy `
 #
 Daedalus runs on `sys`, `os` and `json`.
 These are built-in libraries, so no need to install these additionally.
-The other python scripts are accopagnied when installing **Daedalus**.
+The other python scripts are accompagnied when installing **Daedalus**.

 ## Acknowledgements
 This README.md has been written with the help of [readme.so](https://readme.so)